FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 Now we have our second instruction the `call` instruction which is used to call a function and requires the type that function will return first and then the function name and any arguments that might be required.
-For us the function is `@printf` which returns an `i32` which we are ignoring.
+For us the function is `@printf` which returns an `i32` that we are ignoring.
 The arguments to `@printf` is at least 1 pointer, here we are using the global we declared `@hw`, notice we use the same type prefix we use for function declarations and definitions, `ptr @hw` but why does `@hw` have the type `ptr`, we declared it with the type `[14 x i8]`, this is because all